Positionals form a word class in K’iche’ defined by meaning and special word structure. They refer to “states” or “positions” of people or objects.

 Positionals as intransitive verbs

-Positional roots become intransitive verbs when the suffix –i’(k) is added (compare –ik for regular intransitive verbs).
-In phrase final position, the suffix looses the –k, but the glottal stop remains.
-The intransitive positional verb can be paraphrased as : to bring oneself into X position/state.
+Positional roots become intransitive verbs when the suffix –i’(k) is added (instead of –ik for regular intransitive verbs).
+In non phrase final position, the suffix looses the –k, but the glottal stop remains.
+The intransitive positional verb can be paraphrased as: to bring oneself into X position or state.

 2.